envy/esphome-mhi-ac/README.md

 mhi_ac:
   # Optional configuration with default values below
   processing_time: 100  # Time in ms that the component should communicate with the AC during each loop cycle.
+  use_extended_frame_format: False  # Enable features such as horizontal vanes and 3D Auto.

 climate:
   - platform: mhi_ac
     name: AC
     # Optional configuration with default values below
     vertical_swing_off_position: 2  # When swing is turned off, this is the position the vertical vanes will go to.
 Valid values: 1, 2, 3, 4
+    horizontal_swing_off_position: 2  # When swing is turned off, this is the position the horizontal vanes will go to.
+Valid values: 1, 2, 3, 4, 5, 6, 7

 sensor:
   - platform: mhi_ac